-Lock Dates, or Closing Dates are a feature of Xero and QBO respectively designed to help prevent changes to records in periods that have already been reported on or filed:
+Lock Dates, or Closing Dates are a feature of Xero and QuickBooks Online respectively designed to help prevent changes to records in periods that have already been reported on or filed.

 Lock Dates in Xero

 Dext Precision combines knowledge of a client’s lock dates in Xero with account filing information from Companies House (where available) to help you keep Xero data stable.
 Below are the settings as they look inside Xero.

 To set up Lock Dates in Precision go to your Client Overview > Insights > Lock Date History.